 At times, it appears like every time the possession changes, there is a television timeout, and you are forced to sit through three or four more commercials.
 When you are at the game, it appears like the game is regularly in a timeout and that players are simply standing about doing nothing.

 |Sport||Total Time (AVG)|

 How Long is a High School Baseball Game?

 The typical time of a high school baseball game is between 2 and 2.5 hours, depending on the number of innings.
 Because the game is just seven innings long and there are fewer pitching changes, the total amount of time spent watching the game is reduced by several percentage points.
 At the high school level, teams do not have access to specialized bullpens, and the ball is put into play more frequently as a result of the approach taken at the plate.
-Whether an umpire will keep the game moving between innings makes a significant difference in the overall pace of the game.
+Whether an umpire will keep the game moving between innings makes a significant difference in the overall speed of the game.

 How Long is a College Game?

 The majority of college games may go up to three hours.
 There are several similarities between the minor league game and the major league game, such as bullpen changes, that cause the game to last a comparable amount of time.
 They have, however, discovered a means to maintain this amount as low as possible, somewhere around 3 hours.
 Once the College World Series begins, we will see a significant rise in the length of the games.
 Baseball as a whole is putting forth effort to shorten the total length of time that baseball games take.